HesselM/rpicross_notes/05-xc-userland.md

       -D ARM64=OFF \
       /home/pi/rpi/rootfs/usr/src/userland/
     ```
-    This should produce an ouput similar to:
+    This should produce an output similar to:

     ```
     -- The C compiler identification is GNU 4.9.3
     -- The CXX compiler identification is GNU 4.9.3